Miller–Rabin primality test

 This calculator checks if an integer is a prime number using Miller–Rabin primality test.
 The test uses a series of integers as test bases, which are also called test witnesses.
 The test witnesses can be obtained in two ways - by entering or randomly generated.
-If the test returns no, then the given number is definitely composite, if the test returns yes, then the number is prime with a high probability.
-The larger the number of witnesses the better the test accuracy.
-You can better understand the detailed output produced by the calculator by reading about the principles of the Miller–Rabin algorithm described just below the calculator.
+If the test returns no, then the given number is definitely composite; if the test returns yes, then the number is prime with a high probability.
+The larger the number of witnesses, the better the test accuracy.
+You can better understand the calculator's detailed output by reading about the principles of the Miller–Rabin algorithm described just below the calculator.

 Miller–Rabin primality test algorithm

 To apply the Miller-Rabin primality test to an odd integer n, we represent an even n-1 integer as 2sd, where d - odd integer, s - integer power of 2.
 We get the numbers s and d by sequentially dividing n-1 by 2 until the remainder is odd.